okkur/syna/exampleSite/content/fragments/hero/docs.md

 #### asset
 *type: asset object*

-This asset is displayed on the Hero fragment, can be used to display a logo.
+The asset is displayed on the Hero fragment instead of the `title` and can be used to display a logo.

 #### buttons
 *type: array of objects*

-Call to action buttons displayed after title and subtitle.
+Call to action buttons displayed after title or asset and subtitle.

 Visit [Buttons fragment page (documentation section)](/fragments/buttons#docs) for documentation on which variables to use.